wp-plugins/woocommerce-for-japan/readme.txt

 = In English: =

-Q: Do you have the forum of this plugin in Japanese?
+Q: Do you have the forum of this plugin in Japanese?<br />
 A: Is preparing.

 == Screenshots ==